pinskylab/A_clarkii_transcriptomics/README.md

 2. **/Scripts:** Contains R scripts and code for analyses included in the manuscript.
 3. **/Plots:** Contains pngs and tiffs of plots included in the manuscript, as well as additional plots for data exploration purposes.

-Please contact Rene at rene.clark[at]rutgers.edu with any questions.
+Please contact René at rene.clark[at]rutgers.edu with any questions.